Part 3 - Summary of Common Linux Commands (Ubuntu)

 sudo userdel -r testuser

-View user information
+View user info

 id testuser